Laci1953/Cowgol_on_CP_M/README.md

  	13707 input source lines processed
  	DONE!

-(updated on 19 October, 2025 - aligned to the current version of the Cowgol language site)
+(updated on 19 October, 2025 - aligned to the current version of the David Given's Cowgol language site)

 - the new 'nil' keyword is now supported
 - Cowbe code generation optimizations